aurthconan/fanLens/README.md

  - SDLFilm needs SDL 2.0
  - boost::shared_ptr

-If need to build unittest and sample, you need to add path to the following variable in Makefile
+If yout need to build unittest and sample, you need to add path to the following variable in Makefile
  - GTEST_DIR= # google test framework folder
  - SDL_DIR= # SDL 2.0 include path
  - SDL_LIB= # libSDL2-2.0 path